Course Content and Outcome Guide for MT 90

 Course DescriptionIncludes Ohm's Law, Kirchhoff's Voltage and Current Law in series and parallel circuits, and troubleshooting problems of basic electric circuits.
 Labs include basic measurement and troubleshooting techniques, use of electronic test equipment and proper documentation procedures.
-Prerequisite/Concurrent registration: MTH 60; WR 115.
+Prerequisites/concurrent: MTH 60; WR 115.
 Audit available.

 Intended Outcomes for the course

 - Master the basic algebraic and arithmetic manipulations necessary in the analysis of electric circuit.

 - Construct, analyze and troubleshoot simple DC circuits.

 - Operate electronic test equipment: multimeter, power supply, function generator, and oscilloscope.

 - Use electronic circuit simulation software like PSpice

 - Communicate technical information in written and oral form

 The course will include a variety of learning activities.
 The lecture portion of the course, two hours per week, will include instructor delivered lectures and demonstrations stressing key topics in the course.
 In preparation for the lecture portion of the course, students will be expected to complete all reading and homework assignments.